10 British Podcasts You Should Be Listening To

 My Dad Wrote A Porno

-Now in its fifth season, My Dad Wrote a Porno is a veteran podcast that contains adult themes, sexual content, and strong language — or, as the show proclaims, all the good stuff.
+My Dad Wrote a Porno is a since-finished podcast that contains adult themes, sexual content, and strong language — or, as the show proclaims, all the good stuff.
 The show is hosted by Jamie Morton, whose dad, if you haven’t guessed, wrote a very long porno.
 On each episode, Morton and his friends, James Cooper and BBC Radio 1’s Alice Levine, read a chapter of the titular work of literature to great comedic effect.
 If you enjoy British humor — our signature brew of self-deprecation, irony, and bum jokes (and puns!
 Don’t forget the puns!) —then you must go back and listen from the beginning.
 After all, the characterization, plot, and thematic foreshadowing are all essential to the experience of Morton’s dad’s porno.
 Trust me.

 The Great Women Artists